essykings/python-datetime/README.md

 ## Time Zones
 So far, we have been dealing with datetime without any consideration of factors such as timezones or daylight savings.
 Before we dive in further, let’s get to understand the difference between naive and aware dates.
-Naive dates and times usually don’t have any information that can determine things like timezones or daylight savings, They are however easier to work with because they are less complex.
+Naive dates and times usually don’t have any information that can determine things like timezones or daylight savings; They are, however, easier to work with because they are less complicated.
 Aware dates and times, on the other hand, have enough information to determine their timezones and keep track of daylight savings

-Lets look at how you write a simple aware datetime
+Let's look at how you write a simple aware datetime

 ```python